You’ll always forget something, and leave something somewhere. Get used to it.

 …and budget realistically.
 Once you’re on the road you’ll need spare cash for unexpected bits and pieces like lunch and snacks, coffee, souvenirs, and stuff like the AAA size batteries you forgot to pack.
 Obviously when we stay the night in hotels and motels, going out for meals, or getting takeaway, are the easiest options.
 We just bring a small esky and try to keep it budget by doing yoghurt, cereal, and fruit, breakfasts for a few days.

 To help the kids handle the long days of driving, try to plan and prepare for the first and last days to be the longest.
 Talk to them for a few days beforehand to make sure they understand how long the day is.
 Take plenty of snacks, and have backup supplies.

 Have lots of chargers and a plan for how you’re going to keep six devices charged for long periods of use in the car.
 Multi port car chargers, small battery packs, small flexible solar panel chargers are worth considering.
 Please buy a good car charger and be warned that the really cheap ones don’t seem to recharge devices quickly.
-Once devices start running out of batteries, patience starts running out too.
+Once devices start running out of battery, patience starts running out too.

 Clean your house to the point someone would like to go on holiday in it.
 Just to prove how awesomely clean your house always is to the people coming to feed the cats.

 Click here to go back the home page.